SheetalTewatia/luxury_estate_website/README.md

 # real-estate-project

-## REPORT ON VI VASTARA VALLEY REAL ESTATE WEBSITE
+## REPORT ON VISTARA VALLEY REAL ESTATE WEBSITE

 ### OVERVIEW
-The project ‘Vihar Valley’ is a real estate related website made using HTML and CSS for clients to get to know about what the company is about and their services.
+The project ‘Vistara Valley’ is a real estate related website made using HTML and CSS for clients to get to know about what the company is about and their services.

 ### GOALS
 - Landing page for the real estate company.